Thousands being relocated to UK after personal data leak of Afghans

 A dataset containing the personal information of nearly 19,000 people who applied for the Afghan Relocations and Assistance Policy (Arap) was released “in error” in February 2022 by a defence official.

-The breach resulted in the creation of a secret Afghan relocation scheme – the Afghanistan Response Route – in April 2024.
+The breach resulted in the creation of a secret Afghan relocation scheme – the Afghanistan Response Route – by the previous government in April 2024.

 The scheme is understood to have cost around £400 million so far, with a projected cost once completed of around £850 million.